The Dunning–Kruger Effect in Development: When Confidence Costs More Than Concrete

 MEP Coordination & Design-to-Budget

-MEP (Mechanical, Electrical, Plumbing) needs early coordination: shafts, routing, clear heights, capacities.
+MEP (Mechanical, Electrical, Plumbing) requires early coordination: shafts, routing, clear heights, capacities.
 The Design-to-Budget approach fixes a target cost per m² before design and applies value engineering without losing function.

 MEP coordination: BIM, clash checks & checklists